sybip/gtm-lab/README.md

 - Open `gtm-lab` in the Arduino IDE
 - **do not skip this step** Edit the `gtmConfig.h` file and change the `BOARD_TYPE` and `ISM_REGION` definitions to suit your environment
+- avoid reusing `gtmConfig.h` files from older versions as option names may have changed
 - Select your ESP32 board from the Arduino *Tools > Board* menu (e.g. *T-Beam*)
 - Compile and upload to your board.